Devnest-Kink/prv-ble/services/prv_pattern.md

 Writes to this Characteristic can change the state of pattern playback on the device.
 This Characteristic uses the same 'playback report' data format as Playback Status, but with minor adjustments:
 * Bytes 0 & 1: This `uint16` bitfield indicates which outputs the provided changes are applied to.
-* Byte 2: Reserved for future use, set to 0.
-* Byte 3: One of the following opcodes:
+* Byte 2: One of the following opcodes:
   * `0x00` - No change in playback status
   * `0x01` - Play a pattern from the beginning, followed sequentially by the other patterns on the device.
     If no pattern is provided as part of this write, restart current pattern from the beginning.